-MEN ARE FORGED is forging men in their 20s and 30s into great men.
-Co-hosts, Bo and Cartwright, discuss topics and addressing challenges that equip men to lead humbly and live courageously.
+MEN ARE FORGED is forging men in their 20s and 30s through challenge and purpose.
+Co-hosts, Bo and Cartwright, discuss topics and addressing questions and opportunities that equip men to lead humbly and live confidently.
 Through reflection and boldness, men will grow in life and leadership, and ultimately, add value to others in their business, community, and family.

 MEN ARE FORGED